 \section{Introduction}

 A dimer cover, or perfect matching on a graph is a subset of edges such that each vertex is incident to exactly one edge in the subset.
-The dimer model is a probability measure on the set of perfect matchings (See \cite{RK09}).
+A dimer model is a probability measure on the set of perfect matchings (see \cite{RK09}).
 The dimer model is a natural mathematical model for the structures of matter; for example, each perfect matching on a hexagonal lattice corresponds to a double-bond configuration of a graphite molecule; the dimer model on a Fisher graph has a measure-preserving correspondence with the 2D Ising model (see \cite{Fi66,MW73,ZL12}).

-Just as in the structure of matter different molecule configurations have certain probabilities to occur depending on the underlying energy, mathematically we define a probability measure on the set of all perfect matchings of a graph depending on the energy of the dimer configuration, quantified as the product of weights of present edges in the configuration.
-The asymptotical behavior and phase transition of the dimer model has been an interesting topic for mathematicians and physicists for a long time.
+Just as in the structures of matter different molecule configurations have certain probabilities to occur depending on the underlying energy, mathematically we define a probability measure on the set of all perfect matchings of a graph depending on the energy of the dimer configuration, quantified as the product of weights of present edges in the configuration.
+The phase transitions and asymptotical behaviors of the dimer model have been an interesting topic for mathematicians and physicists for a long time.
 A combinatorial argument shows that the total number of perfect matchings on any finite planar graph can be computed by the Pfaffian of the corresponding weighted adjacency matrix (\cite{Kas61,TF61}).
 The local statistics can be computed by the inverse of the weighted adjacency matrix (\cite{Ken01}); a complete picture of phase transitions was obtained in \cite{KOS}.
-Empirical results shows that in large graphs, there are certain regions where the the configuration is almost deterministic, i.e. one type of edges have very high probability to occur in the dimer configuration.
-These are called ``frozen regions", and their boundary are called ``frozen boundary".
-When the mesh size of the graph goes to 0 such that the graph approximates a simply-connected region in the plane, the limit shape of height functions can be obtained by a variational principle (\cite{ckp}), and the frozen boundary is proved to be an algebraic curve of a specific type called the cloud curve (\cite{KO07}).
+Empirical results show that in large graphs, there are certain regions where the configurations are almost deterministic, i.e. one type of edges have very high probability to occur in the dimer configuration.
+These are called ``frozen regions", and their boundaries are called ``frozen boundaries".
+When the mesh size of the graph goes to 0 such that the graph approximates a simply-connected region in the plane, the limit shape of the height function can be obtained by a variational principle (\cite{ckp}), and the frozen boundaries are proved to be algebraic curves of a specific type called the cloud curves (\cite{KO07}).
 It is also known that the fluctuations of (unrescaled) dimer heights converge to the Gaussian free field (GFF) in distribution when the boundary satisfies certain conditions (\cite{Ken01,Li13}).